0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.0/README.md

 ## Where are my logs?

 The logs can be found in the `/var/log/0x4447-rsyslog` folder.
-There you'll find folders for each client's sending logs.
-The client host name will be used for the folder names.
+Inside it you will find more folder named after the remote hostname.

-## Test The Setup
+## Test the setup

-Be sure to test the server to make sure it behaves the way we advertise it; not becasue we don't belive it works correctly, but to make sure that you are confortable with the product and knows how it works, especially the resiliance mode.
+Before you go in to production, make sure to test the product; not because we don't believe it, but to make sure that you get used to how it works.

-Terminate the instance and start a new one with the correct UserData in order to see if everything works as expected after the instance booted.

 ## Security Concerns